 - Skip the slow mini blow torches and buy a blow torch top and butane can.
 Faster, more efficient and cheaper.

-For another tasy creme brulee version, try this recipe with orange and ginger!
+For another tasty creme brulee version, try this orange breme brulee with ginger.
 And for another classic dessert try this cheesecake (pressure cooker).

 📖 Recipe